gnachman/iTerm2/tests/esctest/README.txt

 --no-print-logs
 Normally, the test logs are printed when the test finishes.
 Use this argument to see what the screen looked like at the time the last-run test finished.
-Logs are always written to /tmp/esctest.log.

 --test-case-dir=path
 If set text files are created in "path" for each test run.
 They contain the data